scribe-org/Scribe-Android/README.md

   - Noun and preposition annotation for any language that is currently in Scribe-iOS

-  - Commands for querying the conjugations of verbs and plurals of nouns
+  - Commands for querying the conjugations of verbs, plurals of nouns and translations

   - Accessing translations of words from a common directory in [scribe-org](https://github.com/scribe-org)